 The Assumption Faculty work diligently to maintain high standards for teaching and learning.
 Students here know that their daily workload will be rigorous, yet they prefer to rise to the challenge on the premise that nothing good is acquired without labor.
 The school provides multiple opportunities for additional assistance on academic ventures.
 Our Academic Support Center, the Library, and After-School Tutoring are there to provide students with help in acquiring the skills and knowledge they will need in college and career.

-Assumption High School is open to all who are seeking to find fulfillment in the school’s mission: To inspire excellence and personal growth grounded in Catholic principles and tradition.
+Assumption High School is open to all who are seeking to find fulfillment in the school’s mission.
 If you have not already joined our community, we invite you to stop in and check out the Royals!

 Paul Klinkhammer, Principal

 The guidance program assists students identify college and career goals that best match their needs and abilities.
 Counselors and staff assist the students in selecting appropriate courses to develop special talents and interests in the classroom and beyond.

 Semester 2: Master Schedule

 Students seeking to graduate from Assumption High School must complete 26 academic credits in required and elective courses.
 Full year courses receive 1 credit; semester courses receive .5 credit.
 For a complete description of academic requirements and electives see the Assumption High School Required & Elective Course List.

 The Academic Success Center provides an environment designed to enhance overall school academic performance.
 The ASC builds constructive communication between students and teachers while bridging classroom instruction and individual need.
 Services from the Academic Success Center are available before school, throughout the day, and after school.